sm2348/github_capstone/Report.md

 ![](/images/screenshot(127).png)

 The cluster labels generated from this k-means clustering is used to create a new dataframe called “venue_diversity”, containing borough names, top 5 common venue categories in the borough.
-Latitude and longitude values of the borough is added onto this as well to make cluster labels on chloropleth map.
+Latitude and longitude values of the borough is added onto this as well to make cluster labels on choropleth map.
 Implications of the results would be discussed in the results section.
 #### 3.2	K-means clustering based on employment rate and crime rate

 In this set of clustering I will be using the second dataframe (Londonframe).
 I will be filtering out the crime rate and employment rate data from londonframe to a new dataframe called ‘london_grouped_clustering_security’.
 Like in 3.1, I will be running k-means clustering with multiple cluster numbers in a for loop to identify what is the optimal cluster number value.
 Unlike venue category frequency, the distortion graph of these datasets are straightforward, with clearly identifiable elbow point at cluster number of 4.
 After this point decrease in distortion becomes significantly narrower, indicating that further increase in number of clusters would not benefit k-means accuracy.
 ![](/images/screenshot(128).png)
 With optimal cluster number identified, k-means clustering will be re-run with this value (4).
 New dataframe called ‘security’ was made, containing: cluster labels, borough names, employment rate and crime rates of each borough.
-Borough latitude and longitudes are also added for chloropleth maps.
+Borough latitude and longitudes are also added for choropleth maps.
 ![](/images/screenshot(129).png)

 #### 3.3	K-means clustering based on average house price and venue density.

 In this set of clustering I will be using the second dataframe (Londonframe).
 I will be filtering out the average house price and venue density datasets to a new dataframe called ‘london_grouped_clustering’.
 Venue density here means how many venues are present per square mile of a borough.
 K-means clustering will be repeated with different ‘number of cluster’ values to draw distortion graph.
 As we can see from the graph, decrease in distortion becomes less steeper after the cluster number of 4.
 Therefore we can define number of cluster as 4 and proceed with K-means.
 ![](/images/screenshot(130).png)
 After k-means clustering, new dataframe called ‘london_houseprice_venue’ is made.
 This contains: cluster labels, borough names, average house price and venue density of each boroughs.
-Borough latitude and longitudes are also added for chloropleth maps.
+Borough latitude and longitudes are also added for choropleth maps.
 ![](/images/screenshot(142).png)